EmeraldEngineer/such-strange-dog/README.md

 ## Milestone 2&beta; Feedback
 Good work so far - stay focused and you should be finished in a handful of focused work hours.
 Detailed meeting feedback sent via Slack.
 Your Milestone passes at Tier III.

+### Final PWP Feedback

+Beautiful work on your PWP - and nice job on the custom jQuery.
+Your layout looks great on desktop and mobile - nice work on using the Bootstrap grid system to your advantage.

+I see that your contact form works, but it's not being submitted via jQuery ajax through form-validate.js.
+This means you have no front-end validation in place.
+See Suggestions below for more info.

+Just my opinion, but I think the home page could use the name of the business somewhere prominent.
+Just an idea.

+Really great work here - I hope your client loves it.
+Your Final PWP passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Nice job!

+### Suggestions
+- Your contact form does not submit via jQuery validate, but instead submits directly to the php mailer.
+This means you have no front-end validation for your form.
+Check and see if your form-validate.js file is uploaded and linked properly.
+- You have jQuery loaded twice in your HTML &lt;head&gt; - I'd just stick with v3.0.0